endritvs/laravel-ai-toolkit/README.md

 - Configurable AI providers.
 - Customizable query builder for AI models.
 - Exception handling and error reporting.
-- Support for multiple AI models and providers.
+- Support for multiple AI models and providers, with fallback capabilities.

 ## 📋 Requirements